hasura/graphql-engine/manual/hasuractl/hasura_migration_create.rst

 ~~~~~~~~

-Get the current version of migration applied to a cluster
+Creaete sql and yaml files required for a migration

 ::

-  hasura migration status [flags]
+  hasura migration create [migration-name] [flags]

 Examples
 ~~~~~~~~

 ::

-  # Get the current version of migration applied to a cluster:
+    # Create the sql and yaml files required for a migration:
-  $ hasura migration status -c hasura
+    $ hasura migration create migration-name -c hasura

 Options
 ~~~~~~~

 ::

-  -c, --cluster string   hasura cluster against which database migrations have to be applied
-  -h, --help             help for status
+  -h, --help   help for create

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~